Background

 You will be able to provide your new details when you submit your details.

-Unfortunately we are only able to make a payment to an account in your name or your name and someone else if it is a joint account.
+Unfortunately, we are only able to make a payment to an account in your name or your name and someone else's if it is a joint account.

 Everyone's earnings history and leave patterns are unique and, as such individual calculations for each employee will need to be assessed.
 As a result, each reimbursement is unique and Tower will write to each of the affected employees and advise of the amount that will be reimbursed.

-If you are a current employee, you will be taxed in accordance with Inland Revenues regulations, and using the tax code we currently hold for you.
+If you are a current employee, you will be taxed in accordance with Inland Revenue regulations and using the tax code we currently hold for you.

-Former employees will be taxed in accordance with Inland Revenues regulations using the tax code you provide to us in an IR330 form.
+Former employees will be taxed in accordance with Inland Revenue regulations using the tax code you provide to us in an IR330 form.

 We encourage you to discuss with the relevant organisations how your remediation payment may impact child support, benefits or other such matters you may receive.